Wednesday, December 6, 2023

 Ascaris lumbricoides is a foot long intestinal parasite.
 The human infection has been known since the ancient time.
 The first written record of human infection was given by Linnaeus in 1758.

-Ascaris lumbricoides is a roundworm, the sexes are separate and the female worm is larger in size.
+Ascaris lumbricoides is a roundworm; the sexes are separate and the female worm is larger.
 Adult worms live in the small intestine of the human.
 Ascaris also infects pigs, monkeys and other animals.
 A female ascaris lives one to two years and can lay 200,000 eggs a day.
 The eggs are mostly fertile but unfertilized eggs are also present in the stool of the victims.
 If a female worm does not find a male worm, it moves around, and crawls into the throat.
-If enters the larynx it causes respiratory distress and a bout of violent cough till it is dislodged.
+If it enters the larynx, it causes respiratory distress and a bout of violent cough till it is dislodged.
 It may also come out of the nostrils.

 People at risk: